jeffpar/pcjs/README.md

 # PCjs Machines

 Welcome to PCjs, home of [PCx86](/machines/pcx86/), the original IBM PC simulation that runs in your web browser.

-It is one of several JavaScript Machines in the [PCjs Project](https://github.com/jeffpar/pcjs.org), an eclectic collection of device emulations that span:
+It is one of several JavaScript Machines in this project that span a variety of devices:

   - [6502-based Microcomputers](/machines/osi/c1p/)
   - [8080-based Microcomputers](/machines/pcx80/)